django-cms/djangocms-history/README.rst

 Contribute to this project and win rewards
 *******************************************

-Because this is a an open-source project, we welcome everyone to `get involved in the project <https://www.django-cms.org/en/contribute/>`_ and `receive a reward <https://www.django-cms.org/en/bounty-program/>`_ for their contribution.
+Because this is an open-source project, we welcome everyone to `get involved in the project <https://www.django-cms.org/en/contribute/>`_ and `receive a reward <https://www.django-cms.org/en/bounty-program/>`_ for their contribution.
 Become part of a fantastic community and help us make django CMS the best CMS in the world.